 - Some places have a higher risk of certain parasites.
 Are you guarded against Heartworm?
 Fleas?
 Check what’s there!

 - Have an emergency plan if something happens to your pet while in a new place.
-Research clinics in your destination.
+Research clinics at your destination.

 More questions?
 Check out the USDA for the most current list of animal regulations.